 The Plan was formed by the State Legislature to provide group health and life benefits to full-time active and retired employees of the State, agencies, universities, community/junior colleges, public school districts and public libraries.
 In addition, the spouse and/or children of covered employees and retirees, as well as surviving spouses and COBRA participants, may be eligible for health insurance coverage under the Plan.
-Benefits of the OPEB Plan consist of an implicit rate subsidy, which is essentially the difference between the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to retirees.
+Benefits of the OPEB Plan consist of an implicit rate subsidy, which is essentially the difference between the average cost of providing health care benefits to retirees under age 65 and the average cost of providing health care benefits to all participants when premiums paid by retirees are not age adjusted.
+Employees' premiums are funded primarily by their employers.
 Retirees must pay their own premiums, as do active employees for spouse and dependent medical coverage.
 The Board has the sole authority for setting life and health insurance premiums for the Plan.
 Per Section 12-15-15 (10) Mississippi Code Ann.
 (1972), a retired employee electing to purchase retiree life and health insurance must pay the full cost of such insurance premium.
 If the Board determined actuarially that the premium paid by the participating retirees adversely affects the overall cost of the Plan to the State, then the Board may impose a premium surcharge, not to exceed 15%, upon such participating retired employees who are under the age for Medicare eligibility and who are initially employed before January 1, 2006.
 For participating retired employees who are under the age for Medicare eligibility and who are initially employed on or after January 1, 2006, the Board may impose a premium surcharge in an amount the Board determined actuarially to cover the full cost of insurance.
 The Plan offers a Base option and a Select option for health benefits for non-Medicare participants.
 The Plan includes a separate coverage level for Medicare eligible retirees, Medicare Eligible surviving spouses, and Medicare eligible dependents of retirees and surviving spouses.